dlang-community/DCD/README.md

 ### Git + Make

 1. Install a recent D compiler.
-DCD is tested with DMD 2.068.2, DMD 2.069.0-rc2, and LDC 0.16 (Do not use DMD 2.068.1)
 1. Run `git submodule update --init --recursive` after cloning this repository to grab the various dependencies.
+1. Optionally set the environment variable `DC` if you wish to use another compiler than the DMD known by the system.
 1. Run `make` to build the client and server.
-(Or run build.bat on Windows). `make ldc` and `make gdc` will use the LDC or GDC compilers.
-The resulting executable will be much faster.
+(Or run build.bat on Windows).

 ### OS X w/ Homebrew